Jürgen Klopp named men's coach of the year at FIFA awards | DW | 23.09.2019

 "It is great, nobody expected this 20, 10, five, four years ago that I would be standing here," said the 52-year-old, who joined the Reds in 2015.
 "I have to say thank you to my outstanding club Liverpool FC.
 As a coach you can only be as good as your team.
 I'm really proud of being coach of such an incredible bunch of players."

-The award is the latest landmark in a unique rise to the pinnacle of his profession for Klopp, who began his coaching career without the neccessary coaching badges when he took over as the interim head coach at Mainz in 2001.
+The award is the latest landmark in a unique rise to the pinnacle of his profession for one of Germany's greatest exports, who began his coaching career without the neccessary coaching badges when he took over as interim head coach at Mainz in 2001.
+His cheeky demeanour, undiluted passion and raw emotions have endeared him to every fan base he's come in contact with on the way to the top - even those sporting different colors.

+A double winner with Borussia Dortmund in 2012, Klopp had to endure his fair share of heartbreak - six finals, two clubs and eight years without a trophy to be exact - before being crowned champions of Europe with Liverpool at the end of last season.
+His post-match rendition of 'Let's Talk About Six, Baby' in reference to the Merseyside club's European titles will live long in the memory, but on this occasion Klopp used his platform to announce his decision to join the Common Goal initiative.

+"While it is flattering to receive an individual award today, in football and in life, nothing is possible without teamwork," said Klopp.
+"That is why I would like to celebrate this occasion by sharing that I am joining Common Goal and pledging 1% of my earnings to help change the world through football.

+"Since Common Goal started two years ago, the movement has grown steadily proving it is a simple, effective and safe mechanism for players and managers to give back through football.
+As a team, even with a minimum pledge of just 1%, together the football industry is capable of transforming the world.
+Now is the time for those interested to take a step forward."

-Klopp came ahead of Manchester City's Pep Guardiola and Tottenham's Mauricio Pochettino.
-He is the third German winner of the prize, which has been awarded since 2010.
-Former Bayern Munich boss Jupp Heynckes and national trainer Joachim Löw also received the award in 2013 and 2014 respectively.
+Klopp was up against Manchester City's Pep Guardiola and Tottenham's Mauricio Pochettino as he became the third German coach to win the prize, which has been awarded since 2010.
+Former Bayern Munich boss Jupp Heynckes and German national team head coach Joachim Löw picked up the honor in 2013 and 2014 respectively.

 Messi and Rapinoe win top player awards